dansinker/tacofancy/base_layers/morrocoan_lamb.md

-A differently spiced meat than your usual taco
+Moroccan Lamb: A differently spiced meat than your usual taco
 ==============================================

 * 500 g ground lamb